 Indiana University is deeply committed to the study of the language, culture, history, and politics of Russia and the former Soviet Union.
 Since the early 1950s, Indiana University has administered one of the nation’s largest programs in Russian Studies.
-In its Russian and East European Institute (REEI) and Department of Slavic Languages and Literatures, IU offers: one of the largest concentrations of Russian studies specialists in the United States; five years of language instruction during the academic year, a summer intensive language program with nine levels (1st through 6th year) of Russian and language across the curriculum courses in Russian; and library resources to support advanced research in Russian studies.
+In its Russian and East European Institute (REEI) and Department of Slavic and East European Languages & Cultures, IU offers: one of the largest concentrations of Russian studies specialists in the United States; five years of language instruction during the academic year, a summer intensive language program with nine levels (1st through 6th year) of Russian and language across the curriculum courses in Russian; and library resources to support advanced research in Russian studies.

 Indiana University's Russian collection ranks among the top research collections in the United States.
 The library has more than 210,000 volumes in Russian, the richest areas being Reference, History, Diplomacy, Philology, and General Culture.
 The collection contains the annotated index to Russia's largest social science library (INION), the Social Sciences-Humanities service for 50 major Russian journals, the Universal Database of Russian Newspapers/Serials, and a complete collection of 417 reels of film "Newspapers of the Russian Revolutionary Era.”
 The total Russian/Soviet collection is approximately 280,000 volumes.

 The IU Lilly Library houses a large collection of rare Slavic materials including a treasury of early Slavic Bibles, rare documents on the Russian revolution, many first editions of Slavic belles-lettres and personal papers of the writer Aleksandr V. Amfiteatrov (1862-1938).

 REEI has area related films and other materials for loan.